almeidamarilyn/Sentiment_Analysis_BERT/README.md

 # Sentiment_Analysis_BERT

 A lightweight repo for fine-tuning a BERT model for sentiment analysis and running quick inferences.
 Built around a single Python script: `sentiment_analysis_using_bert_model.py`.

-> If you’re viewing this on LinkedIn: the full project (code + README) lives in this GitHub repo once you push it using the steps below.

 ---

 ## 📖 Project Overview